Holic75/KingmakerRebalance/README.md

 New features:
 - Share Spell for animal companions,
-- Animal companions can now equip belts, bracers and amulets.
+- Animal companions can now equip belts, bracers and amulets,
+- Rerolls (due to Bit of Luck and similar abilities) are now shown in the battle log.

 New spells:
 - Hex Vulnerability,